HACKSSENTIAL RULES ~ CHAPTER VI

 Combat is a sub-application of the core rule on actions of the previous chapter; the principles are the same adapted to an attack as follows:

-Melee ARC = KS + US + ES Adj (+ Other Adj) - Weapon level
+Melee ARC = CS + MI + ES Adj – Weapon level (+ Other Adj)

-This formula is identical to the ARC with the result negatively affected by the level of the attacker’s weapon (for details on weapon level, see Weapons).
+This formula is identical to the ARC with the result negatively affected by the level of the attacker’s weapon (for details on weapon level, see IX.1).

-• defend with a weapon, the target can use the same formula of the attacker.
-The target can have a shield and in this case the positive modifier of the shield level is added to Other Adjustments.
+• Defend with a weapon: The target can use the same formula of the attacker.
+The target can have a shield, and, in this case, the positive modifier of the shield level is added to Other Adjustments.
+This option allows to apply a defense on other characters,

-• dodge the blow, in this case an ARCO with ES Dodge is required with no weapon level modifier and the positive modifier of the shield level can be included in the Other Adjustments if present.
+• Dodge the blow: An ARCO with ES Dodge is required with no weapon level modifier and the positive modifier of the shield level can be included in the Other Adjustments if present.

-• perform something different than defend or dodge, in this case the attack is an ARCT against the target’s Agility as a threshold.
+• Perform something different (than defend or dodge): the attack is an ARCT against the target’s (CO-2) as a threshold.

-The attack succeeds when the attacker's ARC is higher than the defender’s one, it fails in case of tie or lower result:
+The attack succeeds when the attacker’s ARC is higher than the defender’s, it fails in case of tie or lower result:

 Melee ARC (attacker) > Melee ARC (defender)